-The primary mediums of direct marketing within the digital environment are:
+Here are some of the primary methods of direct marketing within the digital environment.

-Direct email marketing allows you to send offers, advertisements, reminders, and other messages to a person who’s data has already been saved in a database (either your database or a third party's).
+Direct email marketing allows you to send offers, advertisements, reminders, and other messages to a person whose data has already been saved in a database (either your database or a third party's).

 This method has been used for many years but with the rise of the internet, physical catalogues have migrated to the internet where they have become completely digitized.

 Marketing on the internet has been growing nonstop in recent years.
 According to eMarketer, investments in online advertising beat those on TV in 2017.
 Furthermore, one very popular direct marketing method is the use of Social Ads by way of Custom Audiences.
 This allows you to upload your database(s) to your social networks in order to create personalized campaigns.

 Social media has changed the face of direct marketing.
 On social platforms, the dialogue between customers and a company is carried out publicly, which helps ensure the communication between both parties is monitored and promoted content or offers are truly interesting to the consumer.

 This type of online advertising is one of the oldest out there.
 It tries to spark the interest of users by promoting interaction.
 The majority of banners are clickable.

 Direct marketing offers multiple ways to achieve a your goals.
 Marketers, such as Cyberclick, know the development of an online direct marketing strategy will bring the following advantages to our clients.